-Streams and creeks around Tacoma, Puyallup and greater Pierce and South King County are the perfect places to look for salmon returning to spawn.
-This is a frugal fall outing unique to the Northwest, and it’s a great South Sound outdoor adventure.
+Streams and creeks around Tacoma, Puyallup and greater Pierce and South King County are the perfect places to look for salmon coming home to spawn.
+This is a frugal fall outing unique to the Northwest, and it’s a great South Sound outdoor adventure with the kids.

 First, let’s be clear that when a salmon is returning to spawn, it’s returning to the place where it was born to deposit eggs.
 This is the end of its life, and a remarkable natural process.
 It also means that while you’re catching sight of the salmon heading to spawn, you might end up seeing (and smelling) a dead one.
 If this would alarm your children, you may want to choose another activity.